 3. By telling stories about grace

 The kingdom of heaven is like a merchant looking for pearls of great price; it is like a treasure hidden in a field.
 (Matt 13:44-45)

 Without saying the word grace, Jesus left lasting impressions of unmerited favor.
 He came for us because in his eyes we are the treasure; we are the pearl of great price.
-Jesus’ stories leave us, like the prodigal, speechless in the loving arms of their Father.
+Jesus’ stories leave us, like the prodigal, speechless in the loving arms of our Father.

 4. By showing (and preaching) unconditional forgiveness

 Some men brought to him a paralytic, lying on a mat.
 When Jesus saw their faith, he said to the paralytic, “Take heart, son; your sins are forgiven.”
 (Matt 9:2)